hangyabalazs/PV_Pavlovian_analysis/README.md

 - Download the .m file of this package and dependent packages (see dependencies below).
 - Add directories (with subdirectories) with the downloaded .m files to the Matlab path.
 - Download the example data set.
 - Run mountcb.m.
 Name the mounted Cellbase 'PV_pavlovian'.
-When prompted to 'locate CellBase database file', choose the cellbase.mat file from the example data.
+When prompted to 'locate CellBase database file', locate and choose the cellbase.mat file from the example data.
 Choose 'CellBase' for the time stamp conversion question.
 - A typical installation takes about 10 minutes.

 ## Demo

 - Create a directory for the saved files.
+- Download the example data set.
+We refer to the full path where the fiber photometry data is located on your computer as <data folder1>, and the path for the optogenetic inhibition data as <data folder2>.
-- After installation, call PV_pavlovian_analysis_main(1, <save dir>  , [1 1 1 1 1], [1 1], 1, [1 1 1 1 1 1 1 1 1], [1 1]) from the Command Window.
+- After installation, call PV_pavlovian_analysis_main(1, [1 1 1 1 1], [1 1], 1, [1 1 1 1 1 1 1 1 1], 1, [1 1], <data folder1>, <data folder2>) from the Command Window.
 - For expected output, type help PV_pavlovian_analysis_main.
+- Results will be saved in a 'data_analysis' folder in the CellBase directory of the sample data.
-- Typical run time on demo data: 10 minutes.
+- Typical run time on demo data: 180 minutes.

 ## Instructions for use